Working With Variables

 - Save MATLAB code in files with a

-suffix. - The set of commands in a script get executed by calling the script by its name, and all variables are saved to the workspace.
+.msuffix. - The set of commands in a script get executed by calling the script by its name, and all variables are saved to the workspace.
 Be careful, this potentially replaces variables.

 - Comment your code to make it easier to understand using

-at the start of a line. - The first line of any script or function (known as the H1 line) should be a comment.
+%at the start of a line. - The first line of any script or function (known as the H1 line) should be a comment.
 It typically includes the name of the program, and a brief description.

 - You can use

-to get the information in the H1 line. - Create new figures with
+help script_nameto get the information in the H1 line. - Create new figures with

-, or new ‘invisible’ figures with figure(visible=‘off’).
-Remember to close them withclose()
+figure, or new ‘invisible’ figures withfigure(visible='off').
+Remember to close them withclose(), orclose all. - Save figures with

-is the figure you want to save, and can be replaced withgcf
+saveas(fig,"results/my_plot_name.png"), wherefigis the figure you want to save, and can be replaced withgcfif you want to save the current figure.

 Making Choices